This post may contain affiliate links. Please read our disclosure policy.

 I must admit that I have looked skeptically upon meat-less lasagna.
 Could it even be lasagna without the integral meaty flavor that permeates the dish?
 Would Whole-Wheat Vegetable Lasagna even be close to as delicious as its meaty cousin?

-The zucchini was perfectly cooked, so that it had just a little crunch and zero of the sogginess that I hate; the portabella mushrooms added a meaty texture; my hearty, homemade tomato sauce was the perfect consistency and balance of flavor; and the fresh herbs that I mixed into a generous portion of ricotta accentuated the vegetables.
+The zucchini was perfectly cooked, so that it had just a little crunch and zero of the sogginess that I hate; the portabella mushrooms added a meaty texture; my hearty, homemade tomato pasta sauce was the perfect consistency and balance of flavor; and the fresh herbs that I mixed into a generous portion of ricotta accentuated the vegetables.
 Perfection!

 Even my husband couldn’t resist the beautiful layers of zucchini, squash, portabella mushrooms and cheese.
 Irresistible!